CodeReadingClubs/Resources/exercises.md

 #### Examine structure (5 mins)

 Use one of the basic exercises to examine the structure of the code (such as circle variables and link them), or reuse the notes from the previous club.
-Individuallt study the patterns and think about what they tell you.
+Individually study the patterns and think about what they tell you.
 What direction does the code 'flow' in?
 What parts stand out for lack of, or access of links?

 #### Discussion (10 mins)